mrog9/zeptoERPsystem/README.md

 No versioning yet...

-I am just trying to get ci pipeline from local to github actions to work
+I am just trying to get ci pipeline from local to github actions to wok